San Bernardino Lemon Law Attorney

 Good to Know

-California's lemon law changed for used cars after the 2024 Rodriguez v.
+The rules tightened after the October 2024 Rodriguez v.
 FCA decision.
-A used vehicle sold with only the balance of a factory warranty generally no longer qualifies for a buyback or replacement, though a certified pre-owned vehicle with its own new warranty may still qualify.
-That distinction matters here because many Inland Empire drivers buy certified pre-owned and used cars rather than new.
+A used vehicle sold with only the balance of a factory warranty generally no longer qualifies for a buyback or replacement, though a certified pre-owned car with its own new warranty may still qualify, and owners can often still recover damages and fees.

-The manufacturer pays all attorney fees.
+The manufacturer pays attorney fees on a successful claim.
 You never pay out of pocket.

 San Bernardino, California, the lemon law service area for The Lemon Pros